How Much Does Window Replacement Cost?

 As wooden window frames are exposed to moisture, serious safety issues can develop.
-Built-up moisture and water damage leads to decay, rot, and mold growth.
+Built-up moisture and water damage lead to decay, rot, and mold growth.
 “As soon as you notice any decay or wood rot, get it repaired,” advises Owczarzac.
 “The longer you wait, the higher the repair cost.”
 If homeowners notice that their windows are showing signs of decay, window replacement is in order.

 Window Replacement: DIY vs. Hiring a Professional

 There are several advantages to hiring one of the best window replacement companies, such as Renewal by Andersen or even The Home Depot.
 A professional is more likely to know how to deal with several issues that may arise during the process of window replacement installation, such as:

 - Mold.
 Mold growth is a serious issue and will likely need to be treated by professionals.